 But let’s forge ahead and do it anyway; sorry London.
 Let’s count the city contiguous, and omit large stretches of pasture, cows and forest.
 For years Tokyo was head and shoulders above the rest, a city with a vast, dense centre, as well as blanketing sprawl – but in such significant densities they could easily be included without fuss.
 Even with all the differing ways of counting, Tokyo was conveniently well ahead – at a whopping 29-39 million.
 Second spot (Seoul –Incheon at 24.5 million) was still a good 5-10 million off, and at any projection Tokyo looked to hold on for two decades or more, before finally losing ground to Delhi in maybe 2030.

-But then along came Jakarta, a vastly under-measured region of cities and suburbs that had begun molding together, not as neatly as Tokyo, but putting on the heat nevertheless.
+But then along came Jakarta, a vastly under-measured region of cities and suburbs that had begun melding together, not as neatly as Tokyo, but putting on the heat nevertheless.
 ‘Jabotabek’ was made up of Jakarta, Bogor, Tangerrang and Bekasi, a term used since the late 1980s, but soon became the even snazzier ‘Jabodetabek’ to include Depok.
-When faced with more lyrically challenging towns such as Karawang, Sukabuni, and Puwakarta about to join they decided suddenly on ’Greater Jakarta’ rather than break into scat rap each time.
+When faced with more lyrically challenging towns such as Karawang, Sukabuni, and Puwakarta about to join they decided suddenly on ’Greater Jakarta’ rather than breaking into scat rap each time.
 It currently counts over 30 million, and is slowly knitting together townships and suburbs towards Bandung, a city of 2.4 million, with another 6 million urbanites in its environs.

 Then suddenly the jump.
 It was announced this year there was a new biggest city in the world, contiguously linked, appearing seemingly out of nowhere in China, and leapfrogging both Tokyo and Greater Jakarta in one fell swoop.
 Something that had been glowering in the background, growing deceptively.